Pioneered by Talkory.ai

 Iteration Raises Quality

-Each round of Recursive Correction improves the answer.
+Each round improves on the last.
 Errors caught in Round 1 are fixed before Round 2 builds on them.
-The final answer reflects multiple rounds of improvement, not just a single first draft.
+The final answer isn't a first draft with polish on top.
+It's a genuinely better answer.

 ๐Ÿ“Š